 JOB GROWTH: The job market, which has been on fire since the beginning of the year, put the brakes on in March, dropping from job growth exceeding 300,000 last month to a little more than 100,000 jobs added in March.
 After revisions (with the numbers down in January and up in February), job gains have averaged 202,000 over the last 3 months.

-TOP INDUSTRIES: The most significant job gains in March were seen in professional and business services, manufacturing, healthcare
+TOP INDUSTRIES: The most significant job gains in March were seen in professional and business services, manufacturing, healthcare and mining.

 UNEMPLOYMENT: For the past six months, the unemployment rate has remained steady at 4.1 percent—still the lowest level since 2000.

 WAGES: Payrolls gained slightly in March, moving the average hourly earnings rate from 2.6 percent to 2.7 percent on an annual basis.

 WORK WEEK: There was no change in the average work week in March, remaining at 34.5 hours.

 TEMPORARY JOB TRENDS: Growth in the temporary jobs sector contracted in March, with a modest loss of 600 jobs, after a surge the previous month of 21,000 new jobs.
 Year-over-year growth in the sector continues trending positively at 3.8 percent.